-Once again I mention, that over the years I have had many successful outcomes for clients with depression and while it shouldn't surprise me, it always does, when a client says, "I've tried everything else, hypnotherapy is my last hope."
+Once again I mention, that over the years I have had many successful outcomes for clients with depressive type illnesses and while it shouldn't surprise me, it always does, when a client says, "I've tried everything else, hypnotherapy is my last hope."
 I often reflect and think, if only they knew, that hypnotherapy should have been their first choice, not their last hope!
 This by no means attempts to demean or devalue the very good work of the above-mentioned methods, after all, they have all trained extensively and all have a belief in what they do as well as some empirical proof of the efficacy of their treatment regime.
 But having had many clients who have been successfully treated, some in a matter of weeks, I am convinced that hypnotherapy is one of the fastest and most effective methods of all that I know of.
 And, other than a happier life, there are no side effects with hypnosis!

-So, whenever I see a client looking for a treatment for their depression, here in my Singapore clinic, I go to great lengths to get a full and proper understanding of their condition before we start.
-This includes its duration, intensity and how it affects their own life, as well as that of those around them, e.g. loved ones, colleagues, friends etc. And to make their choice of therapist as easy as possible, I provide a 1-hour free consultation, during which, we touch on the nature, course and progression of the condition as well as a demonstration hypnosis, after all, to fully understand what hypnosis is, what it feels like etc. you actually need to experience it.
+So, whenever I see a client looking for a treatment for their "depression," here in my Singapore clinic, I go to great lengths to get a full and proper understanding of their condition before we start.
+This includes its duration, intensity and how it affects their own life, as well as that of those around them, e.g. loved ones, colleagues, friends etc. And to make their choice of therapist as easy as possible, I provide a 1-hour free consultation, during which, we touch on the nature, course and progression of the condition as well as a demonstration of hypnosis, after all, to fully understand what hypnosis is, what it feels like etc. you actually need to experience it.
 From there, assuming you enjoyed the experience and derived some insight into its inner workings, you will feel more confident in moving forward into treatment proper.